Official Election Results Summary

 Are You on the List?

-Check to make sure you're on the list of electors for the 2024 Municipal and Conseil scolaire acadien provincial Election.
+Check to make sure you're on the list of electors for the 2024 Municipal and Conseil scolaire acadien provincial election.

 Using the contact form below, enter your information and the returning officer will respond to your request.